OCA/server-tools/sql_export/readme/ROADMAP.rst

   since variables features has been introduced.
 This can be fixed by overloading _prepare_request_check_execution() function.

-* Move modules sql_request_abstract and sql_export to oca/reporting-engine
+* Move modules sql_request_abstract and sql_export to oca/reporting-engine for version 15